Note to ABC: you can all go to hell

 Cablevision can get away with this because they have a monopoly.
 It isn't because they're the biggest cable company, but because my home county of Westchester has granted them exclusive "rights" over all cable operations.
 (Because these aren't true rights, I enclosed that word in quotes.
 The proper word for what's given to people by government is authority.)
 But I've stuck with Cablevision for nine years because they have the fastest Internet service for the price.
 Satellite with DSL wouldn't work for me, and even the new FIOS doesn't look promising for me.
 Verizon claims to be faster but has to compare their $145 monthly plan for broadband to Cablevision's basic $45 plan.

-But regarding the "failed negotiations" between Cablevision and ABC, I have to side completely with Cablevision when I say: fuck you, ABC.
-Fuck you, assholes.
+But regarding the "failed negotiations" between Cablevision and ABC, I have to side completely with Cablevision when I say: to hell with you, ABC.
 Cablevision has been paying $200 million annually to ABC, and ABC has been demanding $240 million.
 ABC has pulled the plug on the "negotiations" of the last two years, consequently pulling the plug on ABC broadcasts over Cablevision.
 I woke up this morning to find that ABC made good on its threat.

 ABC's pitiful claims like "Cablevision pocketed almost $8 billion last year" are outright lies.
 Who the hell does ABC think they're kidding?
 Cablevision's customers may have paid $8 billion last year, but Cablevision hardly "pocketed" it.
 Certainly its owners made a profit, as they're entitled to, but the bulk of that $8 billion went to pay for operational costs and licenses -- including licenses to ABC for the right to broadcast the programming.